 Antibiotics hinder harmful bacteria’s ability to reproduce and cause disease in our bodies, but they can also affect our immune system.
 Overusing antibiotics can lead to antibiotic resistance or adverse antibiotic interactions.
 (2)

 As for alcohol’s impact on your body, it involves a compound called acetaldehyde.
 Alcohol is broken down into this chemical, which causes DNA damage that is challenging for the body to repair.
 When DNA isn’t functioning properly, cells struggle to grow and repair, ultimately affecting the body’s ability to heal itself.
 (3)

-Is It Safe to Mix Alcohol and Antibiotics?
+Is it Safe to Mix Alcohol With Antibiotics?

 Antibiotics often come with advisories cautioning against the intake of alcoholic beverages.
-Unfortunately, there is little information available regarding the concurrent use of both substances.
+Unfortunately, more information is needed regarding the concurrent use of both substances.

 A report published in the National Library of Medicine advises that you avoid mixing alcohol with these antibiotics:

 - Metronidazole (Flagyl): This antibiotic treats various infections, including dental and vaginal infections.
 Combining metronidazole with alcohol can result in severe side effects such as nausea, vomiting, rapid heartbeat, and a strong flushing reaction.
 It’s generally advisable to avoid alcohol during and after metronidazole, even for several days.
 (5)

 - Tinidazole (Tindamax): Similar to metronidazole, tinidazole is prescribed for bacterial infections.
 When mixed with alcohol, it can lead to nausea, vomiting, headaches, and a rapid heartbeat.
 It’s wise to refrain from alcohol while on this antibiotic and for a period following treatment.
 (6)